Retractors in local positive logic: Retractors

 \begin{lem} Let $M$ be a local $\lang${\hyp}structure, $x,y$ two disjoint variables and $A$ a subset.
 Then, the local positive $A${\hyp}logic topology in $M^x\times M^y$ is finer than the product topology from the local positive $A${\hyp}logic topologies of $M^x$ and $M^y$. \end{lem} \begin{proof} It suffices to show that the Cartesian projections are continuous.
 By symmetry, we just show that $\proj_x\map M^x\times M^y\to M^x$ is continuous.
-Let $V\subseteq M^x$ be locally positive $\bigwedge_A${\hyp}definable.
-Then, $\proj^{-1}_x(V)$ is trivially locally positive $\bigwedge_A${\hyp}definable, being defined by the same partial type $\underline{V}$ as $V$ but with extra dummy variable $y$. \end{proof}
+Let $V\subseteq M^x$ be locally positively $\bigwedge_A${\hyp}definable.
+Then, $\proj^{-1}_x(V)$ is trivially locally positively $\bigwedge_A${\hyp}definable, being defined by the same partial type $\underline{V}$ as $V$ but with an extra dummy variable $y$. \end{proof}